echotango = sound & movement

 I’ve edited a social justice magazine ‘Greenpepper‘ in Amsterdam, participated in the People’s Global Action 3rd International Conference and ‘People’s Caravan’ from Bolivia to Colombia, was part of setting up a community arts space, Irene Warehouse, volunteered as a projectionist at the Coober Pedy Drive In, been part of organising activist media events, worked on blockades, actions and protests and had a stint as the NT Triple J Arts Reporter.

-I’ve also worked in a number of roles on documentary films including; producer of Nothing Rhymes with Ngapartji production manager on the drama shoot for Coniston: Telling It True and director of Queen of the Desert.
+I’ve also worked in a number of roles on documentary films including; producer of Nothing Rhymes with Ngapartji and THE ISLAND, production manager on the drama shoot for Coniston: Telling It True and director of Queen of the Desert.

-I recently spent two and a half years working as part of the outreach team on Naomi Klein and Avi Lewis’ project This Changes Everything and am currently collaborating with filmmaker Gabrielle Brady on her feature documentary film ISLAND.
+I recently spent two and a half years working as part of the outreach team on Naomi Klein and Avi Lewis’ project This Changes Everything and am currently collaborating with filmmaker Gabrielle Brady, producing the short film THE ISLAND and coproducing her feature documentary film Christmas Island.

 I am passionate about justice, solidarity and big desert skies.